 There is a whole housing movement devoted to condensing your living space to reduce your impact on the environment.
 I’m not sure I could do this, but I admire people who choose this lifestyle.
-Maybe some day.
+Maybe someday.

 There are plenty of other people who live in small spaces by necessity.
 College students in dorm rooms, active duty military in barracks or on ships… you get the idea.

-But no matter how small your living space by choice or circumstances, Good Earth Plant Company knows there’s always room for plants!
+But no matter how small your living space is by choice or circumstances, Good Earth Plant Company knows there’s always room for plants!

 You should not deny yourself all the beauty, health and wellness benefits of having plants in your indoor living space.
-Even small plants can deliver cleaner air, stress relief, greater productivity and focus, and even improve your memory.
+Even small plants can deliver cleaner air, stress relief, greater productivity, and focus, and even improve your memory.
 Plants in dorm rooms are shown to promote increased goal achievement, according to studies by the American Horticultural Therapy Association.

 Some of our favorite indoor plant choices for small spaces include:

 Succulents and cacti: Small succulents and cacti in miniature pots are a hot trend.
 Just take a look at Instagram.
 They are low maintenance and can live nearly anywhere with decent light.